 You could be eligible for our two-year Reach for Excellence programme if your studying has been affected by your personal, economic or geographic circumstances but you have the potential to study at a top university

 You should live within a commutable distance of the University and be able to attend regular events on campus.

 Access to Leeds

-Access to Leeds is our alternative admissions scheme which you may benefit from if you have experienced time in care or you are estranged.
+Access to Leeds is an alternative admissions scheme, which you may benefit from if you have experienced time in care or you are estranged.
 You must be living permanently in the UK, have the potential to study at the University of Leeds and meet two or more of the criteria, which include having spent time in care.

 Many care leavers, care-experienced and estranged students will qualify for funding from the University through Leeds Financial Support.
 In addition, students who have experience of being in care or are estranged are prioritised when we select students to receive our competitive means-tested scholarships (but you must still apply for these by the deadline date).

 The Leeds Hardship Fund may also offer additional financial support to students who are leaving care or are estranged to help them to succeed in higher education.